amtoaer

 }

-I spent a long time trying to write it, but I couldn't succeed, so I gave up...
-If any readers have knowledge about it, I hope you can enlighten me in the comments.
+After writing for a long time, I still couldn't succeed, so I gave up...
+If any readers have knowledge about this, I hope you can share your insights in the comments.

 I hope to see detailed official documentation on generics in Go as soon as possible!